 Follow this guide to make your own no-cook meal prep, complete with step-by-step instructions and a grocery list.
 It’s made for the 1,200–1,500 calorie range.

-Here’s what your meal plan for the week will look like when you’re done.
+Here’s what your no cook meal plan for the week will look like when you’re done.

 Breakfast: Overnight Oats with Greek Yogurt and Berries